pkardas/seba/README.md

-# seba
+# SEBA - Sh*t’s Expensive But Attractive

-Sh*t’s Expensive But Attractive
+A bot sending Slack notifications about the latest Nike (Zalando in future) releases from saved searches.